-Sr. No. Particulars Change in Nature of Business, if any Remarks None 1.
-2. Details of Directors / Key Managerial Personne el (KMP) who were appointed or have resigned during the Financial Year 2019-20; Sr. No Name of Director Date of Appointment/ Resignation a) Mr. Pirojsha Godrej Appointed as an "Additional Director" (Non-Executive & Non-Independent Director) by the Board of Directors of the Company at its Meeting held on November 5, 2018.
+Sr. No. Parti culars Remarks 1.
+Char nge in Nature of Business, if any None 2.
+Deta ils of Directors / Key Managerial Personne (KMP) who were appointed or have resigned during the Financial Year 2019-20; Date of Appointment/ Resignation Appointed as an "Additional Director" (Non-Executive & Non-Independent Director) by the Board of Directors of the Company at its Meeting held on November 5, 2018.
+The Shareholders of the Company at the 28th Annual General Meeting held on August 2, 2019, appointed Mr. Pirojsha Godrej as "Director" (Non-Executive & Non-Independent Director) of the Company, liable to retire by rotation.
+Sr. No Name of Director Date of Appointment/ Resignation a) Mr. Pirojsha Godrej Appointed as an "Additional Director" (Non-Executive & Non-Independent Director) by the Board of Directors of the Company at its Meeting held on November 5, 2018.
 The Shareholders of the Company at the 28th Annual General Meeting held on August 2, 2019, appointed Mr. Pirojsha Godrej as "Director" (Non-Executive & Non-Independent Director) of the Company, liable to retire by rotation. b) Mr. Natarajan Srinivasan Appointed as an "Additional Director" (Non-Executive & Independent Director) by the Board of Directors of the Company at its Meeting held on February 4, 2019.
 The Shareholders of the Company at the 28th Annual General Meeting held on August 2, 2019, appointed Mr. Natarajan Srinivasan as an "Independent Director" of the Company, for a period from February 4, 2019 upto July 17, 2022. c) Mr. Kannan Sitaram Appointed as an "Additional Director" (Non-Executive & Independent Director) by the Board of Directors of the Company at its Meeting held on June 17, 2019.
 The Shareholders of the Company at the 28th Annual General Meeting held on August 2, 2019, appointed Mr. Kannan Sitaram as an "Independent Director" of the Company, for a period from June 17, 2019 upto July 17, 2022. d) Mr. Amit B. Choudhury Independent Director of the Company who resigned from the directorship of the Company w.e.f.
 May 23, 2019, in terms of the provisions of Section 168 of the Companies Act, 2013. e) Mr. Vijay M. Crishna Mr. Vijay M. Crishna ceased to be the Director of the Company with effect from March 8, 2020, due to attainment of age of 75 years, pursuant to Regulation 17(1A) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 3. Names of Companies which have become or have ceased to be Subsidiaries, Joint Ventures or Associate Companies during the Financial Year 2019-20.
 Nagavalli Milkline Private Limited amalgamated with Creamline Dairy Products Limited during the Financial Year 2019-20, consequent to which, it ceased to be a step-down subsidiary of the Company.